nfrontero20/Class-Notes-Introduction-to-Bioinformatics-for-Biologists/Bash.md

 * `*`: Represents any number of characters that are wildcards.
 * `?`: Represents only one wildcard character.

+### Standard Input, Output and Error
+* Channel 0 - Standard Input: The input that the process gets.
+This oftentimes comes from the keyboard.
+* Channel 1 - Standard Output: Where programs print their output from the process.
+By default, this is the terminal window.
+* Channel 2 - Standard Error: Where programs print any errors from the process.
+By default, this is the terminal window.

 ### Running List of Commands
 * `clear`:  Clears the console.
 * `date`:  Prints the date.